Dashboards

 3. Click Edit to configure the widget.

-4. Select visualization type: Data Table
+4. Select Data Table as the visualization type:

-5. Group by Row and select sourceas the Field.
+5. Group by Row and select source as the Field.

-7. Select sorting: count(source)
+7. Select count(source) under Source.

 2. Click the Create (+) button and select Aggregation.